quintel/documentation/docs/main/residual-heat-industry.md

 ![dfa](/img/docs/residual_heat_industry_ECN_report_table.png)

 Several types of residual heat are distinguished in the report.
-We have chosen to only model two types in the ETM: heat from flue gasses and heat from processes.
+Only two types are modelled within the ETM: heat from flue gasses and heat from processes.

 ### ICT